 Retail Electric Providers (REPs) that are classified by ERCOT as having a reporting requirement and that have Electric Service Identifiers (ESI IDs) participating in Demand/price response programs are required to identify each of the ESI IDs for which they are the REP of record on the ERCOT-defined Snapshot Date of September 1 of the survey year and determine which of those ESI IDs were participating in one or more programs that are consistent with the categories described in the ‘Appendix A Category Definitions’ which follows.

 The REP shall compile a Comma Separated Value (.csv) file that follows one of the formats described in the ‘Data Exchange Instructions’ section which follows.
-The REP shall submit the files to ERCOT via North American Energy Standards Board (NAESB) Electronic Delivery Mechanism (EDM) or using the Proofpoint Secure Share application as described in the ‘Data Exchange Instructions’ section below.
+The REP shall submit the files to ERCOT via North American Energy Standards Board (NAESB) Electronic Delivery Mechanism (EDM) or using the ERCOT-designated secure file sharing application as described in the ‘Data Exchange Instructions’ section below.

 b.
 ERCOT Validation and Response Files

 ERCOT will validate the .csv files and send response files back to the REP in two Business Days or less, with the results of the validation as described in the ‘Data Exchange Instructions’ section which follows.
 For REPs that submit files via NAESB, the response files will be sent via NAESB.
-For REPs that submit files using the Proofpoint Secure Share application, the response files will be sent back to the REP with that application.
+For REPs that submit files using the ERCOT-designated secure file sharing application , the response files will be sent back to the REP with that application.

 REPs shall investigate any errors reported by ERCOT, make necessary corrections and resubmit the complete file with corrections to ERCOT.
 The required level of accuracy is for 95% of the reporting REP’s ESI IDs submitted to have no errors.
 REPs shall continue to correct and resubmit files until notified by ERCOT that the REP has achieved the required accuracy level.
 REPs shall complete this process on or before October 31 of the survey year.
 ERCOT will notify the Authorized Representative for each REP when they have achieved the required level of accuracy.